 Whether in China, Southeast Asia, or the United States, Peter bridges different working styles and balances local sensibilities with more universal concerns about space, function, and form.
 He has applied this approach to a series of headquarters for such companies as CNOOC and China Huaneng in Beijing, Apstar in Shenzhen, the Hong Kong Electric Company, Samsung and Dongbu in Seoul, and Espirito Santo in Miami.

-Peter has taught at Columbia University’s Graduate School of Architecture, Planning & Preservation and been a visiting critic at schools such as Catholic University and Syracuse.
+Peter has taught at Columbia University’s Graduate School of Architecture, Planning & Preservation and has been a visiting critic at schools such as Catholic University and Syracuse.
 From 2004 to 2006, he served on the advisory board of ARCH-TECH magazine.